samuxiii/samuxiii.github.io/index.md

-> “I’m software engineer who is interested in the machine learning and artificial intelligence field.
+> “I’m software engineer who is interested in the field of machine learning and artificial intelligence.
 Kaggle competitions and studying by myself are my amusements :-)”

 ## __Projects__
 * [Simpson Characters Image Classifier](https://github.com/samuxiii/notebooks/blob/master/simpsons/Simpsons.ipynb)